matteo14c/HaploCoV/docs/source/haplocov.rst

 HaploCoV.pl
 ===========

-Once data have been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.
+Once data has been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.
 HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software.

 Users can specify a list of geographic **regions/areas or countries** and **intervals of time** to be considered in their analyses by providing a configuration file in text format (--locales, see next).